 In addition to defragmenting an entire drive or drive partition, you can also defragment files if you find that only small section of files are stored illogically.
 This saves time as defragmenting a 500GB drive can take hours.

-- Added new scriptable /UPDATE parameter for background updates.
-(Defraggler Professional only).
+- Added new scriptable /CHECKERRORS parameter to check drive for errors.

 - Minor GUI improvements.